arzevedo/mdmr/README.md

   - The inferred DAG structure
   - Filtering and smoothing estimates
   - Local scores and optimization metadata
-  - Currently the availiable methods are “hc” Hill-climbing structure learning using the `bnlearn` package and “ipa”: Integer Programming Approach using GOBNILP with Jaakkola scoring.
+  - Currently the availiable methods are “hc”/“tabu”/“mmhc”/“h2pc”/“rsmax2” structure learning using the `bnlearn` package and “ipa”: Integer Programming Approach using GOBNILP with Jaakkola scoring.

 ------------------------------------------------------------------------